-This three-semester sequence, one-credit course is the forum for basic orientation, communication, group collaboration, analysis, assessment, and mentoring for students in the Music Honors track of the University Honors Program.
-Students plan their course of study in honors, including choices of courses in and out of the Music Department, and begin to formulate and pursue the various honors project options working in consultation with the Honors Track Director and other Music Honors Students throughout their seminar experiences.
-Through readings, discussions, guest artist presentations, and a final project, students will combine and synthesize all previous knowledge from music and honors curriculum courses in various course topics chosen by students.
-Prerequisites: Acceptance into Music Honors Track by Application and Interview.
+This one-credit course in a two -semester sequence is the forum for basic orientation, communication, group collaboration, analysis, assessment, and mentoring for students in the Music Honors Track of the University Honors College.
+Students plan their course of study in Honors, including choices of courses in and out of the Music Department, and begin to formulate and pursue the various honors project options working in consultation with the Honors Track Director and other Music Honors students throughout their seminar experiences.
+Through readings, discussions, small projects, and guest artist presentations, students will combine and synthesize all previous knowledge from Music and Honors Curriculum courses in various course topics chosen by students.
+The overall aim of Music Honors Seminar is for students to hone their artist statements and creative energies to prepare for the capstone Music Honors Project.
+Prerequisites: Acceptance into Music Honors Track by Application and Interview, and MUSI 4960 - Music Honors Research Methods.